belsonheng/node-mongo-server/README.md

         http://<serverhost>:<serverport>/<collection name>/<_id>

-To update an existing document by ID, do a HTTP **DELETE** to the following URL (e.g. http://localhost:9002/html/01):
+To update an existing document by ID, do a HTTP **DELETE** to the following URL:

         http://<serverhost>:<serverport>/<collection name>/<_id>